 The board also has the capability to add load resistors to terminate the communications lines.
 RS-485 communications requires that one transmitter supply a bias voltage to ensure a known "zero" state when all transmitters are off.
 Also, receiver inputs at each end of the network should be terminated to eliminate "ringing".
-The board supports biasing by default and supports termination by jumpers on the board.
+These boards support biasing by default and supports termination by jumpers on the board.
 If your application requires the transmitter to be un-biased, please contact the factory.

 The driver/receiver used, type 75176B, is capable of driving extremely long communication lines at high baud rates.
-It can drive up to ± 60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.
+It can drive up to ±60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.

-COM PORT COMPATIBILITY
+COMM PORT COMPATIBILITY

-A type 16C788 octal UART is used as the Asynchronous Communication Element (ACE).
-Each port includes a 64byte transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
+Type 16550 UART's are used as the Asynchronous Communication Element (ACE).
+These include a 16-byte transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
 However, the ports are not restricted to the standard COM port addresses.